Beneficial insects are as important to watch for as plant pests. Can you tell the difference?These good insects are categorized two ways

 Other parasite larvae live on the outside of its host where they construct numerous small, white cocoons attaching to the body of the host.

-You may have seen them and wondered if they were eggs.
+You may have seen them and wondered if they were eggs of some kind.

 Syrphid Flies are often called hover flies.